 Chief complaints

-A 50-year-old male patient presented with yellow staining of the skin and sclera with poor appetite and fatigue for 1 wk.
+A 50-year-old male patient presented with yellow staining of the skin and sclera, poor appetite and fatigue for 1 wk.

 History of present illness

-Symptoms started 1 wk before presentation with yellow staining of the skin and sclera with poor appetite and fatigue.
+Symptoms started 1 wk before presentation with yellow staining of the skin and sclera, poor appetite and fatigue.

 History of past illness

 Three months ago, due to yellow staining of the skin and sclera, the patient went to two tertiary hospitals for consecutive visits.
-Examination showed severe liver damage but the following causes were excluded: Viral hepatitis (negative for hepatitis A, B, C and E); autoimmune liver diseases (negative for autoimmune hepatitis antibody 1, autoimmune hepatitis antibody 2, immunoglobulin quantification and IgG4); non-hepatophilic viruses [negative for rubella virus, Epstein–Barr virus (EBV), cytomegalovirus, and herpesvirus]; Toxoplasma gondii and hepatolenticular degeneration (negative for ceruloplasmin).
+Examination showed severe liver damage but the following causes were excluded: Viral hepatitis (negative for hepatitis A, B, C and E); autoimmune liver diseases (negative for autoimmune hepatitis antibody 1, autoimmune hepatitis antibody 2, immunoglobulin quantification and IgG4); [negative for rubella virus, Epstein–Barr virus (EBV), cytomegalovirus (CMV), and herpesvirus]; Toxoplasma gondii and hepatolenticular degeneration (negative for ceruloplasmin).
 Endoscopy showed chronic nonatrophic gastritis.
 Abdominal ultrasound showed rough echo in liver parenchyma.
 Upper abdominal magnetic resonance imaging (MRI) showed hepatitis or liver injury, reactive cholecystitis, and splenomegaly.
 Liver pathological biopsy showed that liver cells were edematous, focal necrosis, scattered lymphocytes, neutrophil infiltration, and chronic inflammatory cell infiltration in the portal area with fibrosis, in line with chronic hepatitis grade 2 and stage 1.
 Bilirubin level gradually increased after conservative treatment with drugs, and the patient was admitted to our hospital.
 The admission examination showed that the total bilirubin was increased to 389.5 mmol/L, hepatitis C antibody was weakly positive, and hepatitis C RNA load was 2.281 × 103 IU/mL.
 The HCV genotype could not be typed due to low viral load.
-The patient’s other examination revealed no abnormality.
-He was diagnosed with severe CHC and received medication (glycyrrhetinic acid monoamine S 160 mg ivgtt qd, Shuganning injection 10 mL ivgtt qd, ursodeoxycholic acid capsule 250 mg po tid) and artificial liver treatment (plasma exchange + double plasma molecular adsorption system) on March 31 and April 2, 2022, respectively.
+The patient’s other examinations revealed no abnormalities.
+He was diagnosed with severe CHC and received medication (glycyrrhetinic acid monoamine S 160 mg ivgtt qd, Shuganning injection 10 mL, ursodeoxycholic acid capsule 250 mg po tid) and artificial liver treatment (plasma exchange + double plasma molecular adsorption system) on March 31 and April 2, 2022, respectively.
 The patient was discharged on April 18, 2022 with improved liver function.
 After discharge, he was treated with sofosbuvir–velpatasvir 400:100 mg one tablet/d.

 Personal and family history